communitiesuk/submit-social-housing-lettings-and-sales-data-infrastructure/README.md

 the module can be found [here](https://github.com/cloudposse/terraform-aws-tfstate-backend#usage) if necessary, however please follow the steps below for our use case:

-1. Ensure your machine is set up to use the credentials of your MHCLG profile / account (using `AWS Vault` is recommended).
+1. Ensure your machine is set up to use the credentials of your DLUHC profile / account (using `AWS Vault` is recommended).